EmbedJournal/embedjournal/_posts/2013-08-12-interface-7-segment-display-with-microcontroller.md

 [<img class="aligncenter size-full wp-image-1705" src="/images/posts/2013/08/name.png" alt="name" width="509" height="318" srcset="/images/posts/2013/08/name.png 509w, /images/posts/2013/08/name-300x187.png 300w" sizes="(max-width: 509px) 100vw, 509px" />](/images/posts/2013/08/name.png)

 This post will deal with the basics of 7 segment displays and how to interface them with microcontrollers.
 As the name suggests, there are 7 segments to display a number and an additional decimal point.
-These are essentially LED that turn on according to the excitation given by the controller that gives the appearance of the number.
+These are essentially LEDs that turn on according to the excitation given by the controller that gives the appearance of the number.

-These segments are named with alphabets A through G with a DP (Decimal Point) or in some cases an eighth alphabet H. These 8 pins corresponding to each the segments are connected to the port pins of a microcontroller.
+These segments are named with alphabets A through G with a DP (Decimal Point) or in some cases an eighth alphabet H. These 8 pins corresponding to each of the segments are connected to the port pins of a microcontroller.

-While addressing these segments, (in most cases) A is the LSB and DP is the MSB.
+While addressing these segments, (in most cases) A is the LSB and DP(H) is the MSB.
 If you are using a development board, you should read it's documentation before addressing them.

 ### Types of 7 Segment Displays